prachi2023/ip/docs/README.md

 ### Adding an event: `event`
 Adds an event to the task list.

-Format: `event DESCRIPTION at yyyy-mm-dd HH:MM`
+Format: `event DESCRIPTION at YYYY-MM-DD HH:MM`
    * Time is entered in 24 hr format
    * If no time entered, 23:59 is used as default.